 Are you the bank of Mum and Dad?

 Your children are adult now and making their way in the world – you should be off the hook financially, shouldn’t you?
 Well, with house prices rising higher than ever and millennials being burdened by higher education loans and renting costs, many still end up falling back on the ‘bank of mum and dad’.
 More and more of the younger generation are turning to their parents or grandparents for loans or gifts to fund deposits on a house or other big purchases.
-Should you loan money to your children?
-And what should you consider before handing over the cash?
-Our simple, straight-forward guide will help you navigate through this tricky subject.
+Should you loan money to your children or should they

 It’s your money, your choice – there should be no obligation